How to Make Millions Before Grandma Dies: Plot

-Mengju and her adult children Sew, Kiang, and Soei celebrate the Qingming Festival with Sew's son, M, a university dropout and aspiring video game streamer.
+Mengju "Amah" Saejiu and her adult children Sew, Kiang, and Soei celebrate the Qingming Festival with Sew's son, M, a university dropout and aspiring video game streamer.
 She tells her family she wants to be buried on a big plot, which costs millions.
 Hospitalized after a fall, Mengju is diagnosed with late-stage colorectal cancer and is predicted to die in a year; her family decides to keep the diagnosis hidden from her.
-After M's wealthy paternal grandfather dies, most of his estate is left to his primary carer, Mui, M's cousin and online sex worker.
+After M's wealthy paternal grandfather dies, most of his estate is left to his primary carer, Mui, M's cousin and online content creator.
 M then volunteers to become Mengju's carer, hoping to inherit her estate.

 Before moving in, M lists Mengju's Talat Phlu house for sale.
 He initially struggles to curry favour with her, finding her demanding and unfiltered, and questions the morality of his decision but is convinced by Mui to continue.
 M tells Mengju of her diagnosis, who gradually accepts M's care, and he helps her sell congee.
 During a weekly family gathering, Mengju reveals that M informed her of her cancer.
 All of Mengju's children suddenly suggest methods to help care for her, which raises M's suspicions about their motive; thus, M increases his efforts as her primary carer.

 Kiang, a wealthy stockbroker, arranges for Mengju to live with him and his family, offering to pay M to care for Mengju, but he declines the money.
 Mengju also declines to move in with Kiang, and she grows closer to M. Later, she finds out Soei stole ฿200,000 hidden in her kitchen to help cover his ฿1 million gambling debt.
 After confronting Soei, M gives him a silver belt from his grandfather to pay off his debt, then lies to Mengju, saying Soei is "out of town on work".
 One day, Mengju encounters a respondent to M's sale listing of her house, whom she turns away.
 She then gives M a reserved pomegranate and encourages him to develop more self-reliance.